tbb98/checkflac/readme.md

 * Any errors during decoding (e.g., malformed frames) mark a file as **Error**
 * MD5 mismatch files are **Bad**, even if the audio can technically play
-* Running the check again will try to re-check the errored out files again.
+* Running the check again will try to re-check the errored out files again

 ---